The Board of Directors

 Wes Mills

-Wes Mills comes to the ACT Board of Trustees with experience in growing non-profit organizations and leading volunteers.
+Wes Mills comes to the ACT Board of Directors with experience in growing non-profit organizations and leading volunteers.
 He takes pride in maintaining natural social infrastructure for the community he lives in and loves, and feels that land and habitat conservation is incredibly important for preserving the ecosystem and the rural living environment that he and other people from Arundel value.
 He enjoys running and biking the trails of Maine alongside his huskies while keeping an eye out for chaga to harvest and watching for animals in their natural habitat.

 PR Committee